singh-jaydeep/desc-eq-visualizer/README.md

 After navigating to the repository in your terminal, you will see `/equilibria` and `/src` folders.
 In `/equilibria/desc_files`, add the .h5 files from DESC corresponding to your equilibria.
 Some examples are already included.

+### Optional
-Next, nagivate to `/src/constants.py`.
+Nagivate to `/src/constants.py`.
 There will be a list of the quantities which are precomputed, using notation from DESC's [documentation](https://desc-docs.readthedocs.io/en/latest/variables.html).
 The list can be modified as desired.

 In the same file will be variables `base_desc_path` and `pp_desc_path`.
 These are the paths where the code looks for the .h5 files from DESC, and the preprocessed files, respectively.